William Monroe Trotter: Trotter and Woodrow Wilson

 Trotter's opposition to Booker T. Washington placed him at odds with Theodore Roosevelt and William Howard Taft, Republican presidents who relied on Washington as an adviser and otherwise enjoyed widespread African-American support.
 Trotter supported the Southern Democrat Woodrow Wilson in the 1912 election.
 Wilson, in a brief meeting with Trotter and other NERL members, made vague statements about fair treatment of African Americans.
-But, he succumbed to pressure from Southerners in his cabinet and agreed to segregate federal offices.
+But, he agreed to segregate federal offices.
 The NAACP and NERL (then known as the National Independent Political League, or NIPL) protested, and Trotter secured a meeting with Wilson at the White House in November 1913.
 Wilson said that his policies were not segregationist, but Trotter characterized Wilson's denial as "preposterous".

 Trotter continued his protests, eventually gaining a second invitation to the White House in November 1914.
 This meeting with Wilson ended with a heated exchange between the two men.
 Wilson claimed to be dealing with a "human problem" from which politics should be left out, and suggested to Trotter's group that they could always vote for someone else in the next election.
 Trotter continued to argue that the segregationist policy was humiliating to African Americans.
 Wilson responded, "If you take it as a humiliation, which it is not intended as, and sow the seed of that impression all over the country, why the consequences will be very serious."
 After Trotter said this was an insult, Wilson angrily ordered him to leave, saying "If this organization wishes to approach me again, it must choose another spokesman ... your tone, sir, offends me."

 Trotter's second meeting with the President was widely covered in the press, featured on the front page of The New York Times and other leading newspapers.
 A white Texas newspaper described Trotter as "merely a nigger" and "not a Booker T. Washington type of colored man", and Northern papers also criticized him for his "insolence" to the president.
 The Boston Evening Transcript, while observing that Wilson's policy was segregationist and divisive, pointed out that although Trotter was basically correct, he "offends many of his own color by his ... untactful belligerency".
 African Americans were divided in their response to the incident: some claimed that he did not represent them, while others, notably Du Bois, grudgingly admired Trotter's audacity.
 Du Bois wrote that Wilson was "insulting & condescending" in the meeting.
 Trotter parlayed the publicity into a series of speaking engagements, in which he denied "that in language, manner, tone, in any respect or to the slightest degree I was impudent, insolent, or insulting to the President."